 Spring is the time you'll most likely see the Brown Thrasher.
 Not so much because of this birds migratory patterns, instead, habitat is most likely the cause.
 These birds prefer dense thickets and woodland edges.

 These birds are partial migrants.
-Northern populations of this bird move south, while southern populations are year-round residents.
+This means that Northern populations of this bird move south, while southern populations are year-round residents.

 As spring begins, male thrashers arrive first.
 Claiming territory and choosing perches from which to sing from.